Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ### Install MongoDB
 MongoDB has license with some strict redistribution clauses.
 Most distros no longer include it in the package repos.
 However, MongoDB has several distro repos of their own--luckily, REHL and Centos are included.
 But not Arch Linux?
 Really? :|

-Ok, to install MongoDB from the private repo we need to add it to the repo addresses locally.
+Ok, to install MongoDB from the private repo we need to add it to the local repo addresses.

 >Create a /etc/yum.repos.d/mongodb-org-4.0.repo file so that you can install MongoDB directly using yum: